TheMattyDGWU/daniels-week2-homework-responsive-portfolio/README.md

 Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
 All links must work.
 Must use semantic html.
-Each page must have valid and correct HTML. (use a validation service)
+Each page must have valid and correct HTML.
 Must contain your personalized information. (bio, name, images, links to social media, etc.)
 Must properly utilize Bootstrap components and grid system.

+AS OF 22 AUG 2020 THE CONTACT FORM DOES NOT WORK INTENTIONALLY.